-First serious dramatic film of Woody Allen and as such Allen's first film which was not a comedy.
-Woody Allen was known for comedy, and wanted to break the mold by having no humor at all in this picture.
-At one point the family is gathered around the table laughing at a joke which Arthur has just told, but we never hear the joke.
+First dramatic film of Woody Allen.
+Allen was known for comedy, and wanted to break the mold by having no humor at all in this movie.
+At one point, the family is gathered around the table laughing at a joke which Arthur has just told, but we never hear the joke.

-While watching the movie with a friend, of this film, Woody Allen apparently once said words to the effect of: "It's always been my fear.
-I think I'm writing Long Day's Journey into Night and it turns into Edge of Night".
+While watching the movie with a friend, of this film, Woody Allen once said words to the effect of: "It's always been my fear.
+I think I'm writing Long Day's Journey into Night, and it turns into Edge of Night."

-The film was nominated for five Academy Awards including Best Actress (Geraldine Page), Best Supporting Actress (Maureen Stapleton), Best Art Direction, and for Woody Allen, both Best Original Screenplay and Best Director, but the picture failed to win any Oscars .
+The film was nominated for five Academy Awards including Best Actress (Geraldine Page), Best Actress in a Supporting Role (Maureen Stapleton), Best Art Direction, and for Woody Allen, both Best Original Screenplay and Best Director, but it failed to win any Oscars .